thelfer/tfel/docs/mfront/LinearSystemSolver.md

-The `@LinearSystemSolver` keyword is used to select the linear sytem solver.
+The `@LinearSystemSolver` keyword is used to select the linear system solver.
 It is followed by the name of solver.
 Currently, two solvers are supported: